tomsWebConsulting/twcsl/v7.1/Section/Section Date Hide/README.md

 You can find a data-section-id by using Heather Tovey's [Squarespace ID Finder][7].

-To use SIF go to your page and use SIF.
+To use SIF go to your Page and use SIF.
 You will see something like the following.
 You only need the data-section-id value which is the number within the quotes to use in the code.